clojuredocs/guides/articles/tutorials/emacs.md

 ```

 We are simply assigning a list of arguments as they would arrive from
-the command line to a local called args, and asserting that the
+the command line to a local variable called args, and asserting that the
-return from a function called `parse-args` is equal to those command
+return value from a function called `parse-args` is equal to those
-line args turned into a simple map.
+command line args turned into a simple map.

-Compile the file `C-c C-k`.
-We should get an error message at the bottom
+Compile the file with `C-c C-k`.
+We should get an error message at the
-of them emacs window complaining that clojure can't find parse-args.
+bottom of the emacs window complaining that clojure can't find
-Let's try to fix the exception by opening `core.clj` (`C-x C-f`) and
+parse-args.
+Let's try to fix the exception by opening `core.clj` (`C-x
-adding the following definition:
+C-f`) and adding the following definition:

 ```clojure
 (defn parse-args [args]